apache/apisix/docs/en/latest/plugins/authz-casdoor.md

 ## Name

-`auth-casdoor` is an authorization plugin based on [Casdoor](https://casdoor.org/).
+`authz-casdoor` is an authorization plugin based on [Casdoor](https://casdoor.org/).
 Casdoor is a centralized authentication / Single-Sign-On (SSO) platform supporting OAuth 2.0, OIDC and SAML, integrated with Casbin RBAC and ABAC permission management.

 ## Attributes